AliGolgol/zero-delivery/README.md

 # zero-delivery

-### The service should be considered at the first glance
+### The services should be considered at the first glance

 - [ ] Catalog-Service
 - [ ] Restaurant-Service